otouffort/bigquery-ecommerce-analytics/README.md

 - Business insight: Highlights top customers by engagement, showing who places the most orders.

 7. Customer Retention
-- Question:
+- Question: How do customers who made their first purchase in a given month behave in subsequent months?
+How many customers from each cohort remain active over time?
+- Busienss insight: Measures customer retention over time, showing how cohorts continue to engage with the business after their first purchase.
+This can help identify trends in loyalty, potential churn, and effectiveness of onboarding or promotional strategies.

 ### Fact Orders Optimization

-In a production environment, the `fact_orders` table could be **partitioned by `InvoiceDate`** to improve query performance and reduce scanned data.
+In a production environment, the fact_orders table could be partitioned by InvoiceDate to improve query performance and reduce scanned data.
-Additionally, clustering by `CustomerID` and `ProductID` could further speed up queries that filter or aggregate on these columns.
+Additionally, clustering by CustomerID and ProductID could further speed up queries that filter or aggregate on these columns.

 For this project, partitioning and clustering were not implemented to simplify setup, but the table design is compatible with these optimizations.